-In the real world of state standards and standardized tests, it can be a little difficult for a teacher to get their head around what Writer’s Workshop is.
-As long as I have been teaching there has been a continuing push towards making teachers more and more accountable for student achievement.
+In the real world of state standards and standardized tests, it can be a little difficult for teachers to get their minds around the purpose and methodology of Writer’s Workshop.
+For as long as I have been teaching, there has been a continuing push towards making teachers more and more accountable for student achievement.

-With Writer’s Workshop teachers are accountable… but they are also asked to take a leap of faith into the world of flexibility.
-The teachers are asked to believe that Writer’s Workshop is the best way to get the results that EVERYONE wants for the students they teach.
+With Writer’s Workshop, the educational system still holds teachers accountable for results, but the system also asks teachers to take a leap of faith into the world of flexibility.
+In short, teachers are asked to believe that Writer’s Workshop is the best way to get the results that EVERYONE is looking for.

 What is Writer’s Workshop?

-2. Status of the Class – As students begin work on their individual writing project, the teacher quickly monitors the status of each student.
-Where are the students in their writing and how will they be spending their writing period?
-(2-3 minutes)
+2. Status of the Class (2-3 minutes) – As students begin work on their individual writing projects, the teacher quickly monitors the status of each student.
+Where is each student in his or her individual writing project?
+How will each student be spending his or her writing period?

-3. Writing and Conferencing – Students write and teachers either write or conference.
-The teachers can conference with individual students or small groups.
+3. Writing and Conferencing (25- 40 minutes) – Students write and the teacher can either write or conference with students.
+The teacher may conference with individual students or with small groups of students.
 Teachers are encourage to spend at least some workshop time actually writing themselves in order to model what authors do.
-(25- 40 minutes)

-4. Sharing – There are a variety of ways to share.
-Author’s chair, peer editing, and reading to at least one other student are popular methods.
-(5-10 minutes)
+4. Sharing (5-10 minutes) – There are a variety of ways to share.
+Author’s chair, peer editing, and reading to at least one other student are popular and effective methods.

 Using the Writing Process in Writer’s Workshop

-The actual writing process is not a straight line and there are other models of the writing process which more accurately reflect the TRUE writing process.
-This five step model is “the classic version” and one which is easy for students to grasp.
-Essentially, this is what students will be implementing during Writer’s Workshop.
+The actual writing process is not a straight line.
+In fact, the actual writing process is recursive i.e., round and round.
+As Leonardo da Vinci (1452-1519) said, “Art is never finished, only abandoned.”
+Leonardo da Vinci would have understood the recursive writing process.
+Besides a pure recursive model, there are additional models of the writing process that more accurately reflect the true writing process.
+Still, the five-step model outlined above is “the classic version” and one that is easy for students to grasp.
+Essentially, students will be implementing this writing process during Writer’s Workshop.

-Using the Six Traits of Effective Writing in Writer’s Workshop
+Using the Six Traits of Writing in Writer’s Workshop

 The Six Traits of Effective Writing are: